chainer/chainer/docs/source/upgrade.rst

 .. attention::

-   As the argument validation is strictened, call of new-style functions (inheriting :class:`FunctionNode` class) intentionally mixing NumPy/CuPy arrays in arguments will not work in Chainer v4.
+   As the argument validation is strictened, call of functions intentionally mixing NumPy/CuPy arrays in arguments will not work in Chainer v4.
    Please transfer all arrays to the same device before calling functions.

-Note that old-style function classes (inheriting :class:`Function`) are not affected.

 Reproducibility Improvement with MultiProcessIterator
 -----------------------------------------------------